 Julia has been recognized for her contributions to river protection in Massachusetts with awards from the National Park Service, Mass Audubon, the Ipswich River Watershed Association, the Charles River Watershed Association, and Trout Unlimited.
 She holds a bachelor’s degree in history from Brown and a master’s in Urban and Environmental policy from Tufts and currently serves on the board of River Network.
 She and her husband live in the Mystic River Watershed.

-This interview was published on August 28, 2018.
+This interview was conducted by Carly Schmidt on August 28, 2018.
 Learn more about Julia’s work at the Massachusetts Rivers Alliance.

 Did you grow up around water?
 What are your fondest early memories of water?